-Objective 1.1: Media relations personnel and staff assigned to the Incident Communications Team (ICT) in the EOC will work to establish messaging processes and priorities prior to an emergency to coordinate messaging.
+Objective 1.1: Media Relations and Strategic Communications personnel and staff assigned to the Incident Communications Team (ICT) in the EOC will work to establish messaging processes and priorities prior to an emergency to coordinate messaging.

 Objective 1.2: Maintain public information partnerships with partner agencies.